 The Lhasa Apso and the Shih Tzu are ancient breeds that originate from Tibetan and Chinese lands, and throughout history, their journeys have been intertwined with one another.

 The Lhasa Apso was first documented in 800 B.C., and he is named after the holy city of Lhasa in Tibet.
-He was believed to be a sacred creature who would guard monks and their monasteries, and when a monk passed away it was believed that their soul would enter their Lhasa Apso.
+He has long been regarded as a sacred creature who would guard monks and their monasteries, and when a monk passed away, it is believed that their soul would enter their Lhasa Apso.

-They were a closely guarded country secret, and they were not allowed to leave the country unless gifted by the Dalai Lama.
-Since the late 16th Century, many pairings of the Lhasa Apso were gifted to Chinese emperors
+They were a closely guarded country secret and did not leave the country unless as gifts from the Dalai Lama.
+Since the late 16th Century, many pairings of the Lhasa Apso were given to Chinese emperors.

-Regardless of where he was born, he has appeared throughout history on many paintings and carvings, thus suggesting that he has always been a treasured canine amongst royalty and rich nobility.
+Regardless of where he was born, he has appeared throughout history in many paintings and carvings, thus suggesting that he has always been a treasured canine amongst royalty and rich nobility.

 Breed fanciers first took the Shih Tzu to America in the mid-20th Century, and he was first recognized by the AKC in 1969.
-He is a more popular breed than the Lhasa Apso who, in 2019, has been ranked as the 20th most popular dog breed in America.
+He is a more popular breed than the Lhasa Apso, who, in 2019, ranked as the 20th most popular dog breed in America.

 The Lhasa Apso and the Shih Tzu are very similar-looking pooches, so don’t be too harsh on yourself if you cannot tell them apart.
 The easiest way to distinguish the two breeds is to look at their size.
 The male Lhasa Apso will measure 10 to 11 inches in height, from paw to shoulder, compared to the slightly shorter Shih Tzu, who measures 9 to 10 ½ inches.

 The Lhasa Apso weighs between 12 and 18 pounds, whereas the Shih Tzu measures between 9 and 16 pounds.
 Although the difference is slight, it is often the easiest way to tell them apart.
-The Shih Tzu, being the smaller pup, finds himself in the toy group, whereas the Lhasa Apso is considered to be a bit too big for this group, and so he finds himself in the non-sporting group.
+The Shih Tzu, being the smaller pup, finds himself in the toy group, whereas the Lhasa Apso is just a bit too big for this group, so he finds himself in the non-sporting group.

-They both have very similar coats, in that their long and luxurious locks traditionally fall to the floor, and it is their hair that is their signature feature!
+They both have very similar coats in that their long and luxurious locks traditionally fall to the floor, and their hair is their signature feature.
 However, on closer inspection, their coats are slightly different.
 The Lhasa Apso commonly has an obvious hair parting along his spine, and his fur is frequently tipped with dark fur on his ears.
-The Shih Tzu’s coat tends to have a slight wave to it whereas the Lhasa Apso does not.
+The Shih Tzu’s coat tends to have a slight wave to it, whereas the Lhasa Apso does not.

-The Lhasa Apso has a longer muzzle that leads to a narrower skull, and he has slightly smaller eyes than the Shih Tzu.
-The Shih Tzu’s head is more domed in shape than the Lhasa Apsos head.
+The Lhasa Apso has a longer muzzle leading to a narrower skull and slightly smaller eyes than the Shih Tzu.
+The Shih Tzu’s head is more domed in shape than the Lhasa Apso’s head.

 If they keep their traditional long coats, these slight differences are difficult to identify simply because you cannot see their features very well.
-Overall, they are so similar in appearance that it is rarely this that helps prospective owners to decide between the two breeds.
+Overall, they are so similar in appearance that this rarely helps prospective owners decide between the two breeds.

-It is their temperament that is normally the deciding factor between the two breeds.
-The Lhasa Apso is known as the ‘bearded lion dog’ and this is for good reason.
-They were traditionally used by the monks as guard dogs to alert them when an intruder set foot in their monastery.
-Their bark is surprisingly loud, and they are suspicious of anything unfamiliar, which is why they were favored as their protectors.
-Still to this day, they have kept this trait, and this is what sets them apart from the Shih Tzu.
+Their temperament is normally the deciding factor between the two breeds.
+The Lhasa Apso is also referred to as the ‘bearded lion dog,’ and this is for good reason.
+They were traditionally kept by the monks as guard dogs to alert them when an intruder set foot in their monastery.
+Their bark is surprisingly loud, and they are suspicious of anything unfamiliar.
+These are all good reasons why they were favorites as their protectors.
+Still, to this day, they have kept this trait, and this is what sets them apart from the Shih Tzu.

-The Shih Tzu is extremely friendly with anyone who will pay him attention, and boy does he love to be the center of attention!
-He is traditionally used to living in luxury Chinese Palaces and to this day he still expects royal treatment.
+The Shih Tzu is extremely friendly with anyone who will pay him attention, and he does love to be the center of everyone’s attention.
+He was traditionally used to living in luxury Chinese palaces and, to this day, expects royal treatment.

-He enjoys being stroked on his master’s lap and will readily accept strangers onto his estate without any distrust.
+He enjoys being snug on his master’s lap and readily accepts strangers onto his estate without distrust.
 If you are seeking a friendly ball of fur, then the Shih Tzu fits this requirement perfectly.

 Despite their personality differences, with their immediate family, they are very affectionate and loving canines who will shower you with love.
 They are both tolerant and gentle with children, and as such, they both make great family pets if children treat and handle them correctly.

 The Lhasa Apso and the Shih Tzu differ in their exercise needs.
-The Lhasa Apso is a medium energy dog who requires around 30 minutes of exercise a day, whereas the Shih Tzu is a very low energy dog who will require a few short walks around the block for a leg stretch and a toilet break.
+The Lhasa Apso is a medium-energy dog requiring around 30 minutes of exercise a day, whereas the Shih Tzu is a very low-energy dog requiring a few short walks around the block for a leg stretch and a toilet break.

-They will both happily use your living room as an exercise studio throughout the day and will enjoy the occasional romp in the backyard to keep themselves occupied.
+They will both happily use your living room as an exercise studio throughout the day and enjoy the occasional backyard romp to keep themselves occupied.

 Aside from his basic exercise needs, the Shih Tzu is happy to sleep on laps all day long, with the occasional leg stretch pushing himself off one lap onto the next.
-The Lhasa Apso, being the more energetic and livelier pup, will need a bit more mental stimulation in between exercise sessions, so interactive games with his family or giving him treat-filled puzzle toys is advised.
+Being the more energetic and livelier pup, the Lhasa Apso needs a bit more mental stimulation between exercise sessions.
+Interactive games with his family or giving him treat-filled puzzle toys works well.

-The Lhasa Apso has a somewhat complex personality, and as such his training is also more complex, and as such he is not an ideal dog for a first-time owner.
-He is often compared to a teenager, playful and energetic with several shades of moodiness and tantrums thrown into the mix.
-It is his unpredictable mood that often causes difficulty in training him, but the key is to be persistent and consistent with your training sessions, and do not give in!
-His guarding tendencies need to be addressed, and the best way to tackle this is through early socialization with as many strangers and dogs of all shapes and sizes.
+The Lhasa Apso has a somewhat complex personality, so his training is also more intense.
+He is not an ideal dog for a first-time owner.
+He is comparable to a teenager, playful and energetic, with several shades of moodiness and tantrums thrown into the mix.
+His unpredictable mood often causes difficulty in training him, but the key is to be persistent and consistent with your training sessions and not give in.
+His guarding tendencies need addressing, and the best way to tackle this is through early socialization with as many strangers and dogs of all shapes and sizes.

-If he displays any undesirable behaviors that you cannot correct yourself, then it is advised to enroll your dog into obedience classes.
+If he displays any undesirable behaviors that you cannot correct yourself, then enrolling your dog in obedience classes is wise.
 However, once you have cracked his complex personality, then he is an adorable family pet.

 The Shih Tzu is somewhat easier to train, and despite the odd tantrum here and there, he is generally more laid back than the Lhasa Apso.
-Early socialization is important to ensure he is not timid with larger dogs, and positive reinforcement methods are advised as with any other dog.
-He is a better pup for first-time owners compared to the Lhasa Apso.
+Early socialization is important to ensure he is not timid with larger dogs, and positive reinforcement methods are generally more effective, as with any other dog.
+He is a better pup for first-time owners than the Lhasa Apso.

-Eye health – they both suffer from various problems related to their eye health, such as ‘Cherry Eye’, Progressive Retinal Atrophy, and Keratitis to name a few.
+Eye health – they both suffer from various problems related to their eye health, such as ‘Cherry Eye’, Progressive Retinal Atrophy (PRA), and Keratitis, to name a few.

 Renal Dysplasia – this is a genetic defect of the kidneys, which causes a variety of symptoms and a lot of discomfort and pain for the pup.

-Patellar Luxation – essentially this is when the kneecap becomes dislocated, and again causes pain when walking.
+Patellar Luxation – essentially this is when the kneecap becomes dislocated and again causes pain when walking.
 This condition is very common in small dog breeds.

 In addition to the above, the Lhasa Apso suffers from Sebaceous Adenitis, which is a serious skin condition that can lead to a variety of infections, and as a result, they will experience pain and omit an unpleasant odor.

-The Shih Tzu is predisposed to Portosystemic liver shunts, whereby the kidney does not effectively cleanse his blood as it should.
+The Shih Tzu has a predisposition to Portosystemic liver shunts, whereby the kidney does not effectively cleanse his blood as it should.

 Generally, however, both the Lhasa Apso and the Shih Tzu are healthy dogs who enjoy a long lifespan, with the Shih Tzu enjoying a slightly longer life than the Lhasa Apso.